ianyian/readmyobject/PRIVACY_POLICY.md

 ## Children's Privacy

-This app does not collect any information from anyone, including children under 13.
-The app is rated 4+ and is safe for all ages.
+This educational app does not collect any information from anyone, including children under 13.
+The app is designed for learning about AI technology and is rated 4+, making it safe for all ages to explore object detection concepts.

 ## Changes to This Privacy Policy